nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 and model the last expression in the equations using an RNN, where information about the last $t-1$ tokens is kept in the hidden state $h_t$ of the cell.
 This approximation works quite well with short sequences, but for longer sequences vanilla RNN cells have proved to have problems with "remembering" distant timesteps in the past.
 That is why different RNN cell architectures have been developed, among which **LSTM cell** stood out for the capability of modeling larger sequences with an additional long-term memory.

-During training, at the first timestep, the network is provided with a **dense image encoding** produced by the CNN encoder and, subsequently, it starts receiving the tokens of the caption associated to the image as its input for each new timestep.
+During training, at the first timestep, the network is provided with a **dense image encoding** produced by the CNN encoder and, subsequently, it starts receiving the tokens of the caption associated with the image as its input for each new timestep.
 Also for these tokens, the input is a dense representation that in the context of NLP we call a **word embedding**.
 The following diagram shows the inner workings of the network during training:

 ![Diagram showing how model training works.
 The CNN produces a dense image encoding and the LSTM cells output a probability distribution over the vocabulary at each timestep](/assets/images/training_model.png)

 As we can see, at each timestep, the model performs a **multi-class classification** over the word vocabulary, outputting the probability that each word follows its prefix.
 The **negative log probability of the actual word** is used as the loss for each timestep, according to the maximization formula and the chain rule factorization we previously saw.
 The losses at each timestep are summed over the entire sequence and then averaged over the batch, to perform a single Gradient Descent step and adjust the model parameters.

-We focus particularly on the fact that, at each timestep, the model obtains the words of the real caption as its inputs.
-This approach is also called **teacher forcing**: we don't want the model to use its own output to feed itself at training time.
+We focus particularly on the fact that, at each timestep, the model obtains the words of the real caption as its input.
+This approach is also called **teacher forcing**: we don't want the model to use its output to feed itself at training time.
 This is because errors would be amplified when the model produces wrong outputs.
 This problem is called **exposure bias**.

-At inference time, we don't have any ground truth: the only possibility for the model will be to feed itself with the token outputted at the previous timestep. **Beam search** is a technique used to produce better sequence outputs with these kind of models.
+At inference time, we don't have any ground truth: the only possibility for the model will be to feed itself with the token outputted at the previous timestep. **Beam search** is a technique used to produce better sequence outputs with this kind of model.

 Now that we have a good mathematical and architectural understanding of the model we can see how to implement it with TensorFlow and Keras!

 ## :file_folder: Prepare the Data

-In this tutorial I want to show how to create a **custom tokenizer with Spacy** and how to use **TensorFlow's Data API** to provide data to our model.
+In this tutorial, I want to show how to create a **custom tokenizer with Spacy** and how to use **TensorFlow's Data API** to provide data to our model.

 You will need a dataset of images and correlated textual captions to go along with this tutorial.
-Maybe you have your own dataset but, in case you just want to try things out, you can search for the Flickr8k dataset, a collection of images from Flickr, where each images is associated with 5 different captions.
+Maybe you have your dataset but, in case you just want to try things out, you can search for the Flickr8k dataset, a collection of images from Flickr, where each image is associated with 5 different captions.

 ### :scissors: Create a Custom Spacy Tokenizer